 Benefits for people with a disability and for carers

 There are benefits available to help you with the extra costs you may face if you have Parkinson's, or if you're a carer for someone with the condition.

 They are not means-tested.
 So they are not normally affected by any other income or savings you might have.

 Benefits you may be entitled to include:

-- Attendance Allowance is available if you're aged 65 or over (or from December 2018, over State Pension age) and you have an illness or disability which means you need help with personal care or someone to watch over you to make sure you're safe.
+- Attendance Allowance is available if you're State Pension age and you have an illness or disability which means you need help with personal care or someone to watch over you to make sure you're safe.

-- Personal Independence Payment (PIP) is a relatively new benefit for people between the ages of 16 and 64 with a long-term illness or disability.
+- Personal Independence Payment (PIP) is a relatively new benefit for people between the ages of 16 and State Pension age with a long-term illness or disability.
 PIP has two parts: a daily-living component if you need help with everyday activities and a mobility component if you have difficulty getting around.